methodgames/methodgames.github.io/roleplay.md

     - **Twig blocks should not be destroyed.** Twig is not considered a secure building material and loot stored behind twig or **in unsecure areas of a base** will not be returned.
 You are responsible for securing your loot before logging off.
 This rule is not meant to encourage stealing.
     - Compounds are considered secure.
 Unlocked storage, locked storage, and deployables within secure areas of a base or compound cannot be looted.
 If you are caught looting a non-decaying base, you may be asked to leave or killed.
     - Unsecure deployables (ex. large furnaces) may be looted and boxes outside of building privilege may be destroyed.
 Locked boxes within building privilege should not be destroyed.
 If you are caught looting a deployable you may be warned and then killed by the owner.
 If you are asked to leave you must do so.
-    - Twig and ladders should not be placed on another player’s base and boosting, flying, etc. should not be used to gain access to another player’s base.
+    - Twig and ladders should not be placed on another player’s base and boosting, flying, parachuting, etc. should not be used to gain access to another player’s base.
     - If you gain access to an unlocked tool cupboard (TC), you may not grief or the base (ex. authorizing TC and building to close it off or taking items).
         - If you find a non-decaying base left open or a base that looks like it has been raided, please reach out to an admin to help secure it.
 - Decaying bases: